krabberod/BIO9905MERG1_V23/README.md

 The report should be sent to: haavarka@ibv.uio.no

 ## Teachers
-The main teachers will be Ramiro Logares, Anders K. Krabberød, Micah Dunthorn, Torbjørn Rognes, Frederic Mahé and Håvard Kauserud (organizer), but other experts will provide guest lectures (see table).
+The main teachers will be Ramiro Logares, Anders K. Krabberød, Micah Dunthorn, Torbjørn Rognes, Frédéric Mahé and Håvard Kauserud (organizer), but other experts will provide guest lectures (see table).